 Honor/shame language throughout the narrative.

 v.
-1: David does not behave honorably as a king.
+1: David did not behave honorably as a king.

 v.
 2: Bathsheba bathed with light in the darkness, visible on a roof that she knew could be seen from the king's roof.
 Did she think he was away at war, or did she know he was at home?

 v.
-3: It is possible to translate this so that the servant answers with a question (e.g., ESV): “Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”
-In that way, David could answer "that's right" and both would keep the honor.
+3: It is possible to translate this in such a way that the servant answers with a question (e.g., ESV): “Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”
+In this way, David could’ve answered "that's right" and both would’ve kept the honor.
 In that culture, it was a shame if the servant knew more than the king.

 We in the West have a guilt/innocence culture.
-But David doesn't seem to have a guilty conscience, he's trying to keep his honor.
+But David didn’t seem to have a guilty conscience, he was trying to keep his honor.

-David's plan A
+David's plan A.

 2 Sam 11:8-9: "Then David said to Uriah, “Go down to your house and wash your feet.”
 So Uriah left the palace, and a gift from the king was sent after him.
 But Uriah slept at the entrance to the palace with all his master’s servants and did not go down to his house."